 The Company employs the equity method of accounting for investments in 50% or less owned companies that it does not control but has the ability to exercise significant influence over the operating and financial policies of the business venture.
 Significant influence is generally deemed to exist if the Company has between 20% and 50% of the voting rights of a business venture, but may exist when the Company's ownership percentage is less than 20%.
 In certain circumstances, the Company may have an economic interest in excess of 50% but may not control and consolidate the business venture.
 Conversely, the Company may have an economic interest less than 50% but may control and consolidate the business venture.
 The Company reports its investments in and advances to these business ventures in the accompanying consolidated balance sheets as investments, at equity, and advances to 50% or less owned companies.
-The Company reports its share of earnings from investments in 50% or less owned companies, net of tax.
+The Company reports its share of earnings from investments in 50% or less owned companies in the accompanying consolidated statements of loss as equity in earnings (losses) of 50% or less owned companies, net of tax.